Food Bank COVID-19 Response Plan

-Many families we serve live paycheck to paycheck.
-Others have trouble getting enough food each day.
+Many families we serve live paycheck to paycheck, often having trouble getting enough food each day.

 Here are some of the measures taken by the Food Bank thus far:

-The primary focus of the Bank remains working with our efficient network of 350 Partner Agencies.
-We provide them with shelf-stable items and fresh produce so they can provide food resources to people in need within their communities through their normal distribution methods.
+The primary focus of the Food Bank remains working with an efficient network of 730 Partner Agencies and direct service programs.
+We provide partners with shelf-stable items and fresh produce so they can provide food resources to people in need within their communities through their usual distribution methods.
 Prior to the outbreak of COVID-19, the Food Bank provided the equivalent of 464,000 meals each week.
-That number will steadily rise.
+That number is steadily rising.

-In addition to an increase of our typical food distribution of fresh produce and shelf-stable pantry items, emergency boxes of shelf-stable food are becoming available to many Partners Agencies for distribution.
+In addition to an increase in our typical food distribution of fresh produce and shelf-stable pantry items, emergency boxes of shelf-stable food are becoming available to many Partners Agencies to feed their clients.
 Thanks to a generous grant from the Richison Family Foundation, the Food Bank has greatly expanded the capacity to provide additional emergency relief boxes to our Partner Agencies.

-The Food Bank Culinary Center is preparing and freezing 10,000 complete meals from donated and purchased food each week.
-Through Chef Marlow’s strong relationships in the restaurant community, many food donations were secured to help with those meals.
-Many of the Culinary Center meals are distributed to under-served neighborhoods through a partnership with Food on the Move and the Dream Center.
+The Food Bank Culinary Center prepares and freezing 10,000 complete meals from donated and purchased food each week.
+Through Chef Marlow’s strong relationships in the restaurant community, he secured many food donations to help with those meals.
+Many of the Culinary Center meals are distributed to under-served neighborhoods through a partnership with Food on The Move and the Dream Center.

-After learning of the dire need of many older residents living in Tulsa Housing Authority (THA) senior communities, the Food Bank quickly mobilized emergency boxes of shelf-stable food with the help of TPC and ABCO to each resident.
+Senior Distributions After learning of the dire need of many older residents living in Tulsa Housing Authority (THA) senior communities, the Food Bank quickly mobilized emergency boxes of shelf-stable food with the help of TPC and ABCO to each resident.
 A few days later, a delivery of fresh produce to THA senior residents supplemented the shelf-stable food they recently received.
-Deliveries of food to THA senior housing is continuing.
+Deliveries of food to THA senior housing continues.

 The Food Bank will continue to respond quickly to emerging needs as the situation continues to evolve.